Finite-state machine

-A finite-state machine (FSM) or finite-state automaton (FSA, plural: automata), finite automaton, or simply a state machine, is a mathematical model of computation.
+In theoretical computer science, a finite-state machine (FSM) or finite-state automaton (FSA, plural: automata), finite automaton, or simply a state machine, is a mathematical model of computation.
 It is an abstract machine that can be in exactly one of a finite number of states at any given time.
 The FSM can change from one state to another in response to some inputs; the change from one state to another is called a transition.
 An FSM is defined by a list of its states, its initial state, and the inputs that trigger each transition.
 Finite-state machines are of two types—deterministic finite-state machines and non-deterministic finite-state machines.
 For any non-deterministic finite-state machine, an equivalent deterministic one can be constructed.